Rafa Mújica: Leeds United

 On 4 July 2019, Leeds United announced the signing of Mujica on a three-year contract, running until the summer of 2022.
 He would initially be part of Carlos Corberán's under-23 team.
 A few days later, he played in the first team under manager Marcelo Bielsa in the club's first pre-season friendly, as a second-half substitute against York City in a 5–0 win.

-On 23 August 2019, Mujica joined Extremadura UD in the Spanish Segunda División on a one-year loan deal, with the option to buy.
-He made his debut for the club on 1 September, in a 2–1 loss against Cádiz CF, but returned to his parent club early in January 2020, having made just seven league appearances for Extremadura.
+On 23 August 2019, Mujica joined Extremadura in the Spanish Segunda División on a one-year loan deal, with the option to buy.
+He made his debut for the club on 1 September, in a 2–1 loss against Cadiz, but returned to his parent club early in January 2020, having made just seven league appearances for Extremadura.

-On 24 January 2020, Mujica joined Villarreal CF on loan until the end of the season, being assigned to the B-team.
+On 24 January 2020, Mujica joined Villarreal on loan until the end of the season, being assigned to the B-team.
 On 26 August, he moved to second division club Real Oviedo on a season-long loan.